 I used 6/4 maple for the sides and top boards.
-I had to glue a couple extra inches to the side pieces so they’d be the height I wanted out of the drawers.
-I made the front of the drawer cabinet using 5 pieces, two long horizontal pieces on the top and bottom, then three spacers between those, one on each side, and one in the middle to separate the drawers.
+The side pieces were a little short, I ended up gluing a couple extra inches to the side pieces to get the height I wanted in the cabinet.
+The front of the drawer cabinet uses 5 pieces, two long horizontal pieces on the top and bottom, then three spacers between those, one on each side, and one in the middle to separate the drawers.

 I cut rabbets along the top edge, 3/4″ in, leaving 3/4″ around the top edge.
 The top shelf pieces will fit inside this rabbet.
 I made it deep enough so the top would sit a few hundredths of an inch lower than the rim of the sides.
 That way, hopefully it will keep things from rolling off the top shelf.
 Also, same idea here, one two of the pieces, I had to stop short of cutting the rabbets all the way tot he ends, or they’d be visible from the outside of the box – which I definitely don’t want.
 I finished the cuts with the chisel again.

 I glued that all together, making a box, and putting the bottom plywood in when I made that.
 Don’t forget to put the bottom in as you glue the sides up!
 Since there were no plans, I was winging it here, not really knowing what to do.
 I didn’t want screws, the bench wasn’t made of bolts and screws.
-I used dowels to add strength on each corner of the cabinet.
+Dowels to add strength on each corner of the cabinet.
 I put three in each corner.
 I know end grain gluing isn’t the strongest on that front piece, where the three short vertical spacers are glued on.
-I ended up gluing some plywood pieces on the inside across the seams to strengthen this.
+By gluing some plywood pieces on the inside across the seams, it strengthened that joint.

 I then added in maple runners for the drawers.
 I added pieces on each side to keep the drawer height correct, and to keep the drawer from going side to side.
-I added a thin piece to the top so the drawer can’t tip down as I open it.
+Gluing a thin piece to the top keeps the drawer from tipping down as I open it.

 I then made my first two drawers ever.
 I used 1/2″ baltic birch plywood for the sides and bottom.
 Once again, I did a floating bottom sitting in dadoes.
 I also ran the top edges of the drawers through my router with a small roundover bit, to ease the sharp edges.